 — Acts 1:12-14 NLT

 When Jesus' early disciples got together, they devoted themselves to prayer.
 In today's verses, they prayed in preparation for the Spirit's coming.
 They later prayed for boldness in the face of persecution (Acts 4:23-31).
 Peter and John went into the Temple at the time of prayer and healed the man at the gate called Beautiful (Acts 3:1-9).
 The apostles delegated some responsibilities to others so that they could devote themselves to prayer and sharing the message of Jesus (Acts 6:1-7).
-Peter was praying when he received his vision that led to the conversion of the Gentile Centurion, Cornelius, who was also a man of prayer (Acts 10:1-13).
-The disciples prayed when Peter was put into prison and was miraculously delivered to them safely (Acts 12:6-12).
+Peter was praying when he received his vision that led to the conversion of a Gentile army officer (a Roman centurion, Cornelius), who was also a man of prayer (Acts 10:1-13).
+The disciples prayed when Peter was put into prison and was miraculously delivered to them safely (Acts 12:5-12).
 I wonder how our emphasis on and passion for prayer compares to the early disciples.

 Related Scripture Readings